unixneo/kucoin-api/README.md

   #     }
 ```

-Required and optional parameters, as well as enum values, can currently be found on the [Kucoin Apiary Page](https://kucoinapidocs.docs.apiary.io).
+Required and optional parameters, as well as enum values, can currently be found on the [Kucoin Apiary Page](https://docs.kucoin.com).
 Parameters should always be passed to client methods as keyword arguments in snake_case form.  symbol, when a required parameter is simply passed as first parameter for most API calls.

 ### REST Endpoints

 REST endpoints are in order as documented on the Kucoin Apiary page (linked above).
+Endpoints are accessible by following resourceful structure given in Kucoin API documentation.
+For example - `user.accounts` is for endpoints given in Kucoin API documentation under "User/Accounts".
-The following lists only the method
-names, aliases (if any) and parameters of the methods to access endpoints.
-For the most part, method names follow naming
+The following lists only the method names, aliases (if any) and parameters of the methods to access endpoints.
-of the endpoint's URL and alias method follows the title/name given in Kucoin API documentation.
-There were some deviations
+For the most part, method names follow RESTful action names and alias method follows the title/name given in Kucoin API documentation.
-where there would otherwise be name clashes/overloading.
+There were some deviations where there would otherwise be name clashes/overloading.

 #### User